mlbj/blurtool/readme.md

 # blurtool

-This script provides blurring/deblurring tools using both stationary and nonstationary Point Spread Functions (PSF) in Python.
-It also provides the necessary mechanisms for creating, manipulating, and storing such PSF objects in an organized manner.
+This script provides Python tools for blurring and deblurring images using both stationary and nonstationary point spread functions (PSFs).
+It also provides the necessary mechanisms for creating, manipulating, and storing PSF objects in a structured way.

 ## Prerequisites

-Currently, the requirements for running blurtool are
+The last version of the script was tested with the following requirements

 - Python 3.10.9+
 - torch==1.13.1